ibm-cloud-docs/power-iaas/pricing.md

 The {{site.data.keyword.powerSys_notm}} pricing for AIX and IBM i includes license and IBM software maintenance.

-The {{site.data.keyword.powerSys_notm}} service provides AIX and IBM i stock images.
+{{site.data.keyword.powerSys_notm}} provides AIX and IBM i stock images.
 The operating system version levels of the stock images are subject to change.

 You can also bring your own custom image to use on a {{site.data.keyword.powerSys_notm}} instance, but you must still purchase an operating system license for virtual server resources.
 If you bring your own custom image, you are charged for the image size and the storage tier that you use for the image.
 After you deploy a stock image (and only after deployment), you are charged for the space the image is stored in.
 The storage unit price (per GB) for the stored boot images is same as the selected storage tier (Tier 0 or Tier 3) where your boot disks are deployed.
 To identify the estimated storage rates, use the Cost Estimator tool.
 To reduce costs you can capture the virtual machine and delete when it is not needed.
 The pricing for AIX and IBM i operating system license is not determined by whether you use a custom image or a stock image.
 To learn more, go to [Deploying a custom image within a Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-deploy-custom-image).

-The {{site.data.keyword.powerSys_notm}} service does not provide Linux stock images.
+{{site.data.keyword.powerSys_notm}} does not provide Linux stock images.
 You must bring your own Linux image (OVA format) and subscription.
 Both Red Hat Linux Enterprise (RHEL) and SUSE Linux Enterprise Server (SLES) OVA images are supported.

 ## Processor types
 {: #pricing-processor}